Rahon

-Rahon is a city and a municipal council in the district Shaheed Bhagat Singh of the Indian state of Punjab.
+Rahon is a town and a municipal council in the district Shaheed Bhagat Singh Nagar of the Indian state of Punjab.
 Rahon is in Doaba region of Punjab.
 Doaba also known as Bist Doab, is the region of Punjab, India that lies between the Beas River and the Sutlej River.
 A famous battle was fought here between Sikhs and Mughals i.e Battle of Rahon (1710).

-Rahon is situated on the Jalanghar - Jaijon line of the Northern railway, Rahon is 7 km from Nawanshahr, the tahsil/subdivision headquarters, and 65 km from Jalandhar, the district headquarters.
+Rahon is situated on the - Jaijon line of the Northern railway, Rahon is 7 km from Nawanshahr, the tahsil/subdivision headquarters, and 65 km from Jalandhar, the district headquarters.
 It is also connected by road with Nawashahr (8 km), Jadla (12 km), Ludhiana (51 km), and Phillaur (37 km), Machhiwara (18 km).

 People of Doaba region are given the demonym "Doabia".
 The dialect of Punjabi spoken in Doaba is called "Doabi".
 The term "Doaba" or "Doab" is derived from Persian "دو آب" (do āb "two water") meaning "land of two rivers".

 Name

 Rahon is a changed name, it was Raghupur until the 12th century.
 Raj pal changed its name from Raghupur to Rahon after a certain lady called Raho.
 Some contemporaries had written that it was considered unlucky to speak of Rahon by its proper name, in the morning, when fasting.
-According to them, until breakfast Rahon should be referred to as ‘Zanana shahr’, or ‘Women town’.
+According to them, until breakfast Rahon should be referred to as 'Zanana shahr', or 'Women town'.